Accounting with a tax advisor: The differences, advantages and disadvantages

 Trustpilot

-Advantages and disadvantages of bookkeeping with a tax advisor
+Advantages and Disadvantages of using a tax advisor for bookkeeping

 Working with a tax advisor has both advantages and disadvantages.
 The following table shows you what you should consider and weigh up against each other when considering doing the bookkeeping yourself — without a tax advisor.